rust-lang/rfcs/text/3379-cfg-os-version.md

 When compiling, the user can provide the API levels to compile for: `rustc --cfg 'target_os_version.windows="6.0.6000"'`.

-If an end user sets their `os_version.windows` to an incompatible version then the user receives an error.
-For instance, in the example above where the user is setting their `min_os_version_windows` to Windows Vista, they will receive an error when linking with the standard library which imposes Windows 7 as its minimum `os_version.windows` by default for the `x86_64-pc-windows-msvc` target.
+If an end user sets their `target_os_version.windows` to an incompatible version then the user receives an error.
+For instance, in the example above where the user is setting their `min_os_version_windows` to Windows Vista, they will receive an error when linking with the standard library which imposes Windows 7 as its minimum `target_os_version.windows` by default for the `x86_64-pc-windows-msvc` target.

 If a library does not explicitly set its `min_os_target_windows` value, it will automatically be set to the largest `min_windows_build_version` of all of its transitive dependencies.